 This is how the idea of Jeff's workshop came to life.
-I will soon offer a small range of kits or semi-kits for models that I have designed, tested and successfully flown.
-You will not find here another version a Spitfire or a Mustang (although I do like both of them a lot) but rather special models like the Airbus 320, a large Avro RJ85 (2m15 wingspan) and other custom designs that are on the building table, like the Tupolev 154.
-The still popular and easy to fly Beaver DHC2 will also be available as a small depron kit.
+Someday, maybe when I retire :), I will find more time to produce a small range of kits or semi-kits for models that I have designed, tested and successfully flown.
+You will not find here another version a Spitfire or a Mustang (although I do like both of them a lot) but rather special models like the Airbus 320, a large Avro RJ85 (2m15 wingspan) and other custom designs, like the Tupolev 154.

-The mighty Tupolev 154 airliner is my next rc-build project.
+The mighty Tupolev 154 airliner is, was, my last rc-build project.

 The whole plane was modeled in Autodesk Fusion 360 to produce the fabrication parts.
-For this plane I use hybrid construction techniques, mixing balsa and plywood for the structure with depron to sheet the plane body.
-3D printing comes in use for the more complex parts like the engine nacelles, flaps fairing or the front section of the plane.
+For this plane I used hybrid construction techniques, mixing balsa and plywood for the structure with depron to sheet the plane body.
+The more complex parts like the engine nacelles, flaps fairing or the front section of the plane, were 3D printed.